demoland/zero-trust/lab-zero-trust/03-data-load/assignment.md

 ---
-slug: review-application
+slug: data-load
 id: pol8netencvp
 type: challenge
-title: Review Application
+title: Load User Data
 teaser: In this challenge, we will review the database information and load data into the database.
 notes:
 - type: text
-  contents: |
+  contents: |+
     In this example, OpenGovCo has a Postgres database with a list of their users.

+    The following variables will be helpful when trying to interact with the database.

-    The database is located at $PGHOST:$PGPORT
+    The database is located at `$HOSTNAME:$PGPORT`

-    The username can be accessed by the $PGUSER username The password can also be accessed by the $PGPASSWORD variable.
+    The username can be accessed by the `$PGUSER` username

+    The password can also be accessed by the `$PGPASSWORD` variable.

-    The database can be accessed by the $PGDB variable.
+    The database can be accessed by the `$PGDB` variable.

+    **Challenge  Objectives:**

     In this challenge we will load user data into the Postgres Database.

-    The data is located in the file: `/tmp/users.json` We will load data into the database using the `dataload` command:
+    The data is located in the file: `/tmp/users.json`

+    We will load data into the database using the `dataload` command

+    Then we will query the database to see the data with unencrypted PII.

 tabs:
 - title: Shell
   type: terminal